rvrita/sephora-campaign-builder/README.md

 ## Instructions

+### Alt tags and links
 Paste in your alt tags and links in order.

+### Images
 Drag and drop all your images for the campaign after uploading them to Epsilon.
-Make sure the order is right (you can sort them in the browser).
+Make sure the order is right (you can sort the images in the browser and delete one using right click).

 Get your code!